Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Note 4. FFT analysis

 \section{Note 4.
 FFT analysis}

-For the analysis of the time domain spectra, we calculated the fast Fourier transform with Hamming window applied (Fig. 3 and Fig. 4 in the main text).
-Furthermore, for the FFT, we chose the time window of 3-50\,ps and avoided the pulse overlap region.
-The reason for excluding the pulse overlap is twofold: i) In the overlap region, the transient field is very high, which generates large instantaneous signals due to the strong nonlinearities.
-This obscures the phonon signal in the power spectral density. ii) In the ultrafast timescales, the dynamical processes are beyond the resolution and the focus of our study.
+For identification of the phonon modes and their intensity, we calculated the fast Fourier transform (FFT) of the time-domain spectra (with Hamming window applied) (Fig. 3 and Fig. 4 in the main text) in the time window of 3-50\,ps.
+We exclude the pulse overlap region for two reasons: i) In the overlap region, the transient field is very high, which generates large instantaneous signals due to the strong nonlinearities.
+This obscures the phonon signal in the power spectral density. ii) In this regime, the dynamical processes are beyond our time resolution and not the focus of our study.